Debunking 9 Student Privacy Concerns Around Online Monitoring Systems

 Get a Student Safety Audit

-4) Collected data is never deleted.
+4) Collected data is never deleted

-5) Every sensitive subject is flagged—even if it isn’t a threat.
+5) Every sensitive subject is flagged

-Reliable technology solutions take great care to ensure every “risk” is carefully analyzed to reduce the amount of false positives produced.
+Reliable solutions take great care to ensure every "risk" is carefully analyzed to reduce the amount of false positives produced.

 6) Teachers analyze student monitoring data often.

-The right technology should reduce the amount of stress and administrative workload teachers handle.
-There’s a difference between student monitoring technology and classroom management technology.
+The notion that teachers use their school's student safety platform to see what children do outside class hours is unprecedented.
+The right software should reduce the stress and administrative workload teachers handle.
+There's a difference between student monitoring and classroom management platforms.

-7) Schools weaponize data to control student behavior.
+7) Schools weaponize data to control student behavior

-“We have heard of instances where parents and students found out months after-the-fact that school-issued devices were being monitored, and this understandably caused a severe breakdown of trust in school leadership," she added.
+"The need for transparency should be top-of-mind for every school district that decides to implement monitoring technologies.
+We have heard of instances where parents and students found out months after-the-fact that school-issued devices were being monitored, and this understandably caused a severe breakdown of trust in school leadership.

-"A huge part of implementing this type of technology successfully involves making sure that both parents and students understand what is going on, what the technology entails and what it doesn't, and that they feel their opinions and feelings are being valued."
+A huge part of implementing this type of technology successfully involves making sure that both parents and students understand what is going on, what the technology entails and what it doesn't, and that they feel their opinions and feelings are being valued."

-8) Monitoring tools can spy on students.
+8) Monitoring tools can spy on students

-Think of tools like Linewize Monitor akin to a motion sensor light; it’s always working silently in the background but “activates” when it detects a potential risk on a school-issued device.
-It then captures a screenshot of the potential risk for additional assessment from artificial intelligence technology and highly-trained Linewize human moderators.
+Think of tools like Linewize Monitor as a motion sensor light, working silently in the background but "activating" when it detects a potential risk on a school-issued device.

 Try Monitor at no cost for 30 days